Local SEO Statistics (2026): Eye-Opening Data & Insights

 83% of people use Google to read local business reviews.
 In the U.S., 31% check Instagram and 20% use TikTok to find local business reviews as alternatives.

-Users on Yelp wrote 22 million reviews on the platform.
+Users on Yelp have written 22 million reviews.
 Yelp users post an average of 57,534 reviews each day.
+Around 25% of Yelp reviews are filtered out and not shown to consumers, including likely fake reviews.

 According to the BrightLocal survey, 14% of consumers use Apple Maps to find business reviews.